bogaczmateusz/smartmeal/.ai/ui-plan.md

 - **Key Information to Display**: A grid of recipe cards.
 If no recipes exist, an "empty state" message is shown.
 - **Key View Components**: `AuthenticatedLayout` (with main navigation), `RecipeCard`, `RecipeGrid`, `EmptyState`.
 - **UX, Accessibility, and Security**:
   - **UX**: A skeleton loader is shown while recipes are being fetched.
 Recipe cards are clickable, leading to the detail view.
-The header contains prominent "Generate with AI" and "Add Manually" buttons.
+The header contains prominent "Generate with AI" and "Add Manually" buttons. **Note:** For MVP, all recipes will be loaded at once without pagination UI (the API supports pagination for future use).
   - **Accessibility**: The grid layout is responsive.
 Each recipe card is a single navigable link.
   - **Security**: This route is protected and requires authentication.